codingfatale/alecView/README.md

 * [chatterbot](https://github.com/gunthercox/ChatterBot) - open source python library
 *  custom yml files for training

+## Verisons
+* Web - built with flask and ChatterBot
+* Command Line - built using ChatterBot library, no GUI

+## Current Development
+Currently the project is working on a chatbot that using ntlk and python instead of the Chatterbot Library.

 ## Contributing
 Please read [CONTRIBUTING.md](https://github.com/kiwihero/alecView/blob/master/CONTRIBUTING.md) for details on the process for pull requests.